workshopdemos/test4z/testdrive/README_TEST.md

 <img src='../images/devx/devx5.png' width='65%'>

-Under the src → cpy folder.
+From the Explorer tab, Open the src folder.
 Open the source code file "ZTPDOGOS.cbl".
 VSCode Coverage Gutters in the source code file are observed.